advanced-chat/vue-advanced-chat/README.md

 }"
 ```

 **(14)** `text-formatting` can be used to add text formatting.
 Currently, bold, italic, strikethrough, underline, inline code and multiline code formatting are available and can be used in conjonction.
-You can disable text formatting by passing the prop as `:textFormatting="false"`.
+You can disable text formatting by passing the prop as `:text-formatting="false"`.

 | Style             | Syntax          | Example                                | Output                                 |
 | ----------------- | --------------- | -------------------------------------- | -------------------------------------- |